 In addition, PV and battery capacities did not distinguish infrastructures directly connected to the electricity market and those installed by prosumers, meaning that their development and operation were optimized at European system level.
 This did not reflect more specific and local drivers such as the willingness of prosumers to reduce their dependence from the grid.

 For this edition, passenger cars and prosumers have been explicitly modelled as specific components of the electricity system.
 As a result, it is possible to capture their evolution according to hybrid signals: the wholesale electricity market price on one hand and specific drivers such as the reduction of connection cost or mobility needs.

-Optimization of district heating operation
+8.6 Optimisation of district heating operation

 In previous editions, the air and water heating market was split between a wide range of technologies being installed at end-user facility or as part of a district heating network.
 However, each technology was modelled as if individually installed.
-This hindered the ability to take into account the optimization potential offered by district heating in combining different heat sources together with flexibility options (network inertia or dedicated thermal storage).
+This hindered the ability to take into account the Optimisation potential offered by district heating in combining different heat sources together with flexibility options (network inertia or dedicated thermal storage).